learn-ballerina/learn-ballerina.github.io/src/index.md

-# Learn Ballerina
+# Ballerina best practices guide

+Welcome to the Ballerina best practices guide!

 [Ballerina](ballerina.io/) is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

-This is a collection of code examples that illustrate various Ballerina concepts and functionalities.

-Let’s begin learning Ballerina.

-## Introduction

-- [Introduction to Ballerina](introduction.md) - An introduction to the language
-- [Type system](type_system/type_system_fundamentals.md) - An introduction to Ballerina type system.
-    - [Values and Types](type_system/values_and_types.md) -  Details on Ballerina type system.
-    - [LangLib Modules](type_system/langlib.md) - Details on how lang lib support types.

-## Ballerina best practices guide

-A list of most frequently used Ballerina project, language, code style and protocol specific best practices are as follows.
+This is a collection of best practices on using various Ballerina concepts and functionalities.
+They are the social norms of the community.
+I is a list of most frequently used Ballerina project, language, code style and protocol specific best practices.

+This guide is opinionated and not Ballerina's official documentation.
+You won't find a list of every Ballerina syntax and standard library usage help here.
+Rather, you'll find a concise list of highly recommended options.
+The list is growing!

+Let’s begin coding effectively in Ballerina.

-### Project best practices
+## Project best practices

 How to use Ballerina's features to create clean, effective code organized properly in the file system.